Knicks Rumors: Coach David Fizdale Reveals His First Major Challenge For Kristaps Porzingis

 — NBC Sports (@NBCSports) August 23, 2018

 Unfortunately, Knicks Head Coach David Fizdale will be waiting for one more year to see if Kristaps Porzingis really has what it takes to win either or both prestigious awards.
 As of now, Porzingis is still recovering from a torn ACL that forced him to miss 34 games last season.
-There is already a huge improvement in his rehabilitation, but Porzingis is still expected to miss the most of the 2018-19 NBA regular season.
+There is already a huge improvement in his rehabilitation, but Porzingis is still expected to miss most of the 2018-19 NBA regular season.

 The Knicks could have Porzingis back before the NBA Playoffs starts.
 However, without Porzingis on their roster, it remains questionable if the Knicks can earn a playoff spot in the LeBron James-less Eastern Conference.
 In the ESPN Summer Forecast, panelists predicted the Knicks to become the second worst team in the Eastern Conference and expected to finish the 2018-19 NBA season with a win-loss record of 28-54.